-Some rural hospitals to choose between merging services and closure, professor warnsDecember 19th, 2012 in Health /
+Some rural hospitals to choose between merging services and closure, professor warnsDecember 19, 2012 in Medicine & Health / Health

 (Medical Xpress)—For the 32nd consecutive year, The University of Alabama's Office of Media Relations offers predictions from faculty experts for the coming year.

 "We have several rural hospitals that are hanging on by a thread because they are trying to maintain the old, autonomous model of hospital, provide full service and be on their own," says Dr. Richard H. Streiffer, dean of UA's College of Community Health Sciences.

 "Rural hospitals need to change to a new model – to provide the first level of local health care that people need, and then coordinate effectively with a larger regional health system, such as one that DCH (Health System in west Alabama) would be well situated to develop, to support the next level of services and avoid duplicate services.